shelepuginivan/hakutest/website/docs/web/search-page.md

 Where:

--   `local-ip-of-your-device` - The local IP address of the device running the Hakutest server.
+-   `local-ip-of-your-device` &mdash; The local IP address of the device running the Hakutest server.
--   `port` - The port on which server is listening (see [Server configuration](/docs/configuration/server#port)).
+-   `port` &mdash; The port on which server is listening (see [Server configuration](/docs/configuration/server#port)).

 :::tip